DataFire/Integrations/integrations/generated/oxforddictionaries/README.md

 * output [Wordlist](#wordlist)

 ### stats.frequency.ngrams.source_lang.corpus.ngram_size.get
 This endpoint returns frequencies of ngrams of size 1-4.
 That is the number of times a word (ngram size = 1) or words (ngram size > 1) appear in the corpus.
 Ngrams are case sensitive ("I AM" and "I am" will have different frequency) and frequencies are calculated per word (true case) so "the book" and "the books" are two different ngrams.
 The results can be filtered based on query parameters. <br> <br> Parameters can be provided in PATH, GET or POST (form or json).
-The parameters in PATH are overriden by parameters in GET, POST and json (in that order).
+The parameters in PATH are overridden by parameters in GET, POST and json (in that order).
 In PATH, individual options are separated by semicolon and values are separated by commas (where multiple values can be used). <br> <br> Example for bigrams (ngram of size 2):
 * PATH: /tokens=a word,another word
 * GET: /?tokens=a word&tokens=another word
 * POST (json):